-I am a visiting researcher at the philosophy section of Copenhagen University since September 2017 and an affiliated scholar of the History and Philosophy of Science department, Cambridge University.
+I am a docent of philosophy at Helsinki University, a visiting researcher at the philosophy section of Copenhagen University since September 2017, and an affiliated scholar of the History and Philosophy of Science department, Cambridge University.

 In my research I am particularly interested in ontological issues related to biology, psychology and the social sciences (e.g. kinds, agency and unity of science).
 I have also examined the implications of these matters on ethics, politics and law.
+Along with the excellent Caterina Marchionni (Helsinki) and Julie Zahle (Bergen), I have received an exploratory workshop grant for the Nordic research councils to probe types of reactivity in the human sciences that will run 2019-2020.
+Please contact us if you are interested in presenting or attending these workshops.
 For more details, please see Research.

 I completed my PhD thesis about natural kinds in the “special sciences” at the Philosophy department at King’s College London (April 2012, supervised by David Papineau).
 After my PhD I was a post-doctoral researcher at the Institute of Philosophy on a shorter AHRC Project on Neuroscience, Responsibility and the Law.
 During 2013-2015 I was also Research and Teaching Associate at the History and Philosophy of Science department, Cambridge University Between October, 2012 and June, 2018, I was a researcher at the Centre for the Philosophy of Social Sciences/TINT in Helsinki, Finland